 There are more than 1,300 inherited recessive disorders (autosomal or X-linked) that affect 30 out of every 10,000 children.
 Some diseases have limited impact on either length or quality of life, while others are uniformly fatal in infancy or childhood.
 By definition, autosomal recessive disorders arise when both parents pass on disease-causing copies of genes to a child.
-X-linked recessive conditions arise when a disease-causing version of a gene is on the X-chromosome and is passed to a male child who only has one copy of the X-chromosome.
+X-linked recessive conditions arise when a disease-causing version of a gene is on the X-chromosome and is passed to a child with a male reproductive system who only has one copy of the X-chromosome.